 Many food thickeners for jelly production do not have gel properties, such as sodium alginate, xanthan gum, konjac gum, locust bean gum, etc., but when they are used in combination with some gel thickeners, they usually show a gel synergistic effect and improve product quality.

 The combination of thickeners can often take advantage of multiple thickeners to enhance gel performance in multiple ways.
 A Chinese expert developed blueberry jelly using gelatin and pectin as gelling agents, and found that pectin and gelatin could increase the chewiness and elasticity of the jelly respectively; the results of this study are also in line with the experimental results of foreign experts.

-The final test determined that when the addition of carrageenan and agar were 0.5% respectively, the taste, transparency and water-holding capacity of the obtained jelly were the best.
+The final test determined that when the addition of carrageenan and agar was 0.5% respectively, the taste, transparency, and water-holding capacity of the obtained jelly were the best.

 Due to the diversification of food thickeners and the variation of gel properties, a single thickener or binary compound thickener can no longer achieve satisfactory results, and more and more studies on the application of multifunctional compounding in jelly production have been conducted.

-Three preferred ratios were also given in this study, which were:
+Three preferred ratios were also given in this study, which was: